 Arlington69 found that the winning chance was much lower when the 2-0 lead occured in the first 10 minutes than when it occured later in the match.
 When a player went 2-0 up in the first 10 minutes, he would win in 65.63 %, whereas the average chance of turning a 2-0 lead into a win was 83.72%.

-Based on this observation, Arlington69 makes the following conclusion, which despite some reservations is relatively direct:
+Based on this observation, Arlington69 reaches the following conclusion:

 “It is an interesting studying and definitely indicates that their is the strong possibility of something at play in the game mechanics.” (– comment on Reddit)

 Arlington69 acknowledges that his experiment has certain statistical shortcomings.
-With samples as small as 13 matches, we fully agree to this.
-But a larger sample wouldn’t fix the biggest problem we have with this experiment: It’s complete nonsense.
+With samples as small as 13 matches, we fully agree to this acknowledgement.
+Arlington69’s samples are nowhere near sufficient for this purpose.

 Arlington69’s conclusion relies on the assumption that the probability of recovering from a 2-0 lead under normal circumstances should be constant for all 10 minute intervals of the match.
-But why should we assume that?
+But why on Earth would we assume that?

 It goes without saying that the chance of scoring 2 goals is larger if you have more time to do it.
 Therefore, recovering from an early 2-0 lead is easier than recovering from a late 2-0 lead.